 Soprano Anja Pöche joined the a capella ensemble Calmus as soprano in 2001, marking the group’s transition from an all-male to a mixed ensemble.
-Anja Pöche (née Lipfert) was born in Leipzig, Germany in 1980.
-As early as 1986 she started her musical career, including piano lessons starting in 1992, and she became a member of the MDR Kinderchor (children’s choir of the local broadcaster) where she stayed until 1997.
+Anja Pöche (née Lipfert) was born in Leipzig, Germany.
+At the age of six she started her musical career, including piano lessons, and she became a member of the MDR Kinderchor (children’s choir of the local broadcaster) where she stayed until 1997.

 In 2003 she was among the prize winners of the national competition “Jugend Musiziert” (youth makes music) in the section ‘duet: voice and piano.’
 Also in 2003 Anja began studying vocal studies at the ‘Hochschule für Musik und Theater Felix Mendelsohn Bartholdy’ in Leipzig as pupil of Adelheid Vogel.
 After successful completion of her studies she received her diploma in January 2010.
 Besides her involvement with Calmus, Anja regularly performs as a solo singer in oratorio and cantata concerts throughout Germany, Ireland, Great Britain and Switzerland.
 A particular emphasis of her repertoire is the music of Johann Sebastian Bach and his contemporaries.